Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 Especially compared to some of the other tutorials above, this one’s on the shorter side only: 16 minutes.
 If you like this guy, you’ll be pleased to hear that he has a whole playlist of 14 videos of JavaScript starter projects for learning how to use Vue.js.

-10. To-do app
+10. To-do app 🔗

 I love this tutorial because it’s short, sweet, and simple.
-The creator, CJ, writes clean and easy-to-understand code, so itโ€™s great to learn from.
+The creator, CJ, writes clean and easy-to-understand code, so it’s great to learn good JavaScript coding habits from.

 I also quite like CJ’s mustache.

-11. User registration and login
+11. User registration and login 🔗

 You can read the article I linked above, and you can also check out the GitHub repo that has all the details.

-12. Trello clone
+12. Trello clone 🔗

 A great way to learn to code JavaScript for beginners is to create clones of things that already exist.
-That’s why I recommend this tutorial which teaches you to build a Trello clone built with Vue.js.
+That’s why I recommend a tutorial that teaches you to build a Trello clone built with Vue.js.
 You have a target you can aim for, so you can see what needs tweaking or even improving!
 I love Trello, and use it practically every day, so I found this tutorial really interesting.

 This tutorial is heavy on learn-by-doing and low on guidance, so keep that in mind as you dive into the GitHub repo.

-13. Temperature converter app
+13. Temperature converter app 🔗

 When I was eighteen, I moved to England and found that everybody there uses Celsius.
 Did I know what 18 degrees C felt like?
 Absolutely not.
 This confusion led to me dressing either very warmly or very coldly for the weather.
-(I could have Googled it, but I was lazy.)
+(Sure, I could have Googled it, but I was lazy.)

-Section 3: Angular JavaScript Projects for Beginners
+Section 3: Angular JavaScript Projects 🔗

 Angular is both a platform and framework for building single-page client applications using HTML and TypeScript.
 It’s good for scalability.
 I’ve added it to the end of this list because it’ll probably be something that only dedicated JavaScript beginners want to look at, but it is really worth getting familiar with.
-It shores up a lot of JavaScriptโ€™s weaknesses for single-page applications, which are only getting more popular.
+It shores up a lot of JavaScript’s weaknesses for single-page applications, which are only getting more popular.

 Because Angular is a more complex concept, I’ve kept most of these tutorials on the simpler side of things.

-14. Build an audio player
+14. Build an audio player 🔗

 This is the kind of project that would be very difficult with vanilla JavaScript.
-However Angular and Angular Materials make it a little easier to tackle these challenges.
+However, Angular and Angular Materials make it a little easier to tackle these challenges.

 This tutorial would probably be beyond the reach of most JavaScript beginners, except that it’s so well-written and detailed that anybody can pick this up.